 Date: 15 May 2018

-Russia again threatens the USA with atomic bombers
+Russia Keeps Threatening the USA with Atomic Bombers

-After a long break Russian strategic bombers again appeared in the coastal zone of North America.
-Two Tu-95 were intercepted by American fighters on May 11 near Alaska – informed Northern Command.
-This is not the first such a move of the Russian army – it has more political, than military meaning.
+After a long break, Russian strategic bombers again appeared in the coastal zone of North America.
+According to the US Northern Command, On May 11, Two Tu-95 were intercepted by American fighters near Alaska.
+This is not the first such a move of the Russian army and it has rather political meaning.

-Two bombers Tu-95 appeared in the American-Canadian Air Defense Identification Zone (ADIZ) over the Bering Sea in the morning of May 11.
+Two bombers Tu-95 appeared in the U.S.-Canadian Air Defense Identification Zone (ADIZ) over the Bering Sea in the morning of May 11.
 They were intercepted by two fighters F-22 Raptor.
-Russians were flying to the west of the seacoast of Alaska, to the north of the Aleutian Islands.
+Russians were flying to the west of the seacoast of Alaska, located north of the Aleutian Islands.
 They did not trespass the airspace of the USA or Canada.
-The flight was later confirmed by the Russian Ministry of Defence.
-In the flight participated not only Tu-95 bombers, but also Tu-142, which are maritime reconnaissance and anti-submarine aircrafts.
+The flight was later confirmed by Russia’s Defence Ministry.
+There were not only Tu-95 bombers, but also Tu-142, which are maritime reconnaissance and anti-submarine aircrafts.
 Previous such a provocation took place almost exactly a year ago, also in the vicinity of Alaska.
 On May 2, 2017, two American F-22 Raptor intercepted two Russian Tu-95 strategic bombers and two Su-35 fighters.
-A couple of days earlier, a Russian Su-27 fighter dangerously intercepted an American P-8 maritime patrol aircraft over the Baltic Sea.
-A Russian flied almost 6 metres from the US Navy’s machine.
+A few of days earlier, a Russian Su-27 fighter dangerously approached an American P-8 maritime patrol aircraft over the Baltic Sea.
+The Russian aircraft flied almost 6 metres from the US Navy’s machine.

 All those flights have only propagandist and political meaning.
-From the military point of view, there is no sense in sending an aircraft armed in missiles reaching thousands of kilometres so close to a territory of a foreign country and venture its interception.
-In Alaska, there is a United States Army launch site for anti-ballistic missiles in Fort Greely (about 130 kilometres southeast of Fairbanks).
-Appearance of Russian aircrafts, which can carry atomic weapons, in that place is not a coincidence, taking into consideration Putin’s rhetoric whose one of main objects of attack are American capabilities of defence against Russian missiles.
-In Fort Greely there is a majority of 44 Ground Based Interceptors missiles capable of destroying intercontinental ballistic missiles (ICBM).
-Others are stationed in California, in Vandenberg Air Force Base.
-One should remember that in June 2012 Russian bombers simulated a missile attack on American objects of anti-missile shield in Alaska, within the great strategic manoeuvres of nuclear powers.
+From the military point of view, there is no use in sending an aircraft armed in missiles that can reach thousands of kilometres so close to a territory of a foreign country and venture its interception.
+Alaska disposes of a U.S. Army launch site for anti-ballistic missiles in Fort Greely (about 130 kilometres southeast of Fairbanks).
+It is not a coincidence that Russian aircrafts, which can carry atomic weapons, appeared in such a place, especially taking into consideration Mr Putin’s rhetoric of American defence capabilities against Russian missiles.
+Fort Greely has at its disposal a majority of 44 Ground Based Interceptors missiles capable of destroying intercontinental ballistic missiles (ICBM).
+Others are stationed in Vandenberg Air Force Base in California.
+It should be remembered that in June 2012 Russian bombers simulated a missile attack on American objects of anti-missile shield in Alaska within the great strategic manoeuvres of nuclear powers.
 Russian bombers Tu-95 are armed with cruise missiles KH-55 and in newer and more dangerous KH-101 (conventional warhead) and KH-102 (nuclear warhead).

 All texts (except images) published by the Warsaw Institute Foundation may be disseminated on condition that their origin is stated.